tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-api.md

 ## Property Not Found Behavior

-When property is referenced in a query, either as part of predicates or part of aggregates (measures), by default the query might succeed or not depending on whether the property is found in the environment or not.
+For properties referenced in the query, either as part of predicates or part of aggregates (measures), by default, the query looks whether the property exists in the environment.
+If the property is found, then query succeeds else it fails.

-The user can modify this behavior to treat the properties as existing but with `null` values.

-This can be done by setting the request header `x-ms-property-not-found-behavior` with value `UseNull`.
+Users can however modify this behavior to treat properties as existing but with `null` values if they are not present in the environment.
+This can be done by setting the optional request header `x-ms-property-not-found-behavior with` value `UseNull`.

-Possible values for the request header are `UseNull` or `ThrowError`.

-When `UseNull` is set, the query succeeds despite the property not exisiting and the response will contain warnings which will contain the properties that are not found.
+Possible values for the request header are `UseNull` or `ThrowError` (Default).
+When `UseNull` is set, the query succeeds despite properties not exisiting and the response will contain warnings which will contain the properties that are not found.

 ## Limits